nandithakrishna9778/Nexathon-/README.md

 # Nexathon-
-A group of 4 people done this project and i have done the frontend part of this and data analyst
+hackthon project group of 4 people done this and i have done the frontend and data analyst